 - The north-south position gives an optimal exposition to the sun

 - The Sangiovese clone “Chianti Classico 2000-3” that has been planted there since the beginning is a new selection in favor of quality

-- Even though the plants were not very old they had passed the first growth phase during the early years and could be considered as ‘adult’
+- Even though the plants were not very old, they had passed the first growth phase during the early years and could be considered ‘adult’

-It was with the scorching warm and dry year of 2017 that the limitation of the Vigna del Pollaio became even more obvious as the positioning of the vines towards east-west resulted in a part of the grapes being sunburned and thus not possible to use.
+It was with the scorching warm and dry year of 2017 that the limitation of the Vigna del Pollaio became even more obvious, as the positioning of the vines towards east-west resulted part of the grapes being sunburned and thus impossible to use.

 The vintage of 2018 (600 bottles produced)

-It was in 2018 that we thus decided to entirely stop the use of Vigna del Pollaio for the Gran Selezione and instead only using the Sangiovese from the Terrazze Alte.
+It was in 2018 that we thus decided to stop the use of Vigna del Pollaio for the Gran Selezione entirely and instead use only the Sangiovese from the Terrazze Alte.

-We will put off further thoughts about this until the coming years, I do not even want to try and express an opinion on the 2019 vintage (where the selection of grapes followed the same criterias as in 2018) as it is still a wine that is too young to evaluate.
+We will put off further thoughts about this until the coming years.
+I do not even want to try to express an opinion on the 2019 vintage (where the selection of grapes followed the same criteria as in 2018) as it is still a wine that is too young to evaluate.

 Are you ready to taste some wine?

 At this point, it only remains for me to invite all of you - clients and friends - to follow us in our experimentation phase by tasting our Chianti Classico Gran Selezione 2015 that will be released very soon.